jalex-stark/lean-at-MC2020/_sources/source/introduction.rst

 #.
 Read `Theorem Proving in Lean`_.

 The `Natural Number Game`_ is a fun (and highly addictive!) game that proves same basic properties of natural numbers in Lean.
-`Theorem Proving in Lean`_ is a comprehensive online book that covers all the theorem proving aspects of Lean in great detail.
+`Theorem Proving in Lean`_ is a comprehensive online book that aims to cover all the theorem proving aspects of Lean in great detail.
+It is still under active development as of August 2020.

 The Lean community is very welcoming to newcomers, and people are available on the `Lean Zulip chat group`_ round the clock to answer questions.